 He made his Europa League debut in a 2-0 win over Portuguese giants FC Porto on 18 February.
 Christian made further appearances from the bench in Europa League fixtures against Tottenham Hotspur and Klopp’s Liverpool FC team.

 Dortmund’s European adventure was ended by a 4-3 loss to Liverpool FC at Anfield in the Europa League quarter-finals.

 Christian scored in his first Bundesliga start in a 3-0 win over rivals Hamburg on 17 April 2016.

 Six days later, Christian scored in successive Bundesliga games in a 3-0 victory over Stuttgart.

-Christian finished his first taste of professional football with two goals in four starts and eight substitute appearances.
+Christian finished the season with two goals in four starts and eight substitute appearances.

 Christian made his first start of the 2016-17 season in a 6-0 win over Polish side Legia Warsaw in the Champions League on 14 September 2016.
 He made an assist on his Champions League debut.